aphecetche/hugo-aphecetche/content/post/macos-laptop-setup.md

 At this point should enter Apple ID into Mac App Store and iCloud and get :

 - Airmail (setup is stored on iCloud)
+- Transmit (version 4 bought through the App Store.
+Note that there is now a version 5)

 ## Cloud setup